 - In England – Test and Trace

-ADVANCED AND FOUNDATION MODULE: Information from the Connexion is that this training should be suspended.
+ADVANCED AND FOUNDATION MODULE: Information from the Connexion is that face to face training should be suspended.
 Deadlines for completion of the training will be extended.
 Where people are new to post, we are encouraged to direct people to the relevant handbook for their role.
+The Nottingham and Derby District are to be a pilot district for the new online training.
+Further information has been emailed to ministers and circuit administrators.

 T4T (TRAINING FOR TRAINERS) FOR THE FOUNDATION MODULE: The District has produced a digital/online version so that trainers are then prepared to roll out the new module when the current restrictions have been removed.
 A number of training sessions have already taken place.
 The District safeguarding team will inform people of any new dates as they become available.